Tesco reported to competition watchdog by consumer group over pricing concerns

 "We always take care to ensure we are compliant which is why we asked Trading Standards to review our approach on Clubcard Prices.
 They formally endorsed our labelling, confirming it meets the current legal requirements and guidelines," the spokesperson said.

-They added that Tesco was, however, actively looking at how it could make the way it displays prices even clearer.
+They said that Tesco was, however, actively looking at how it could make the way it displays prices even clearer.

 Britain's Competition and Markets Authority (CMA) launched a review of supermarkets' unit pricing in January, and last month said it would step up its examination of grocery prices.
-It said it had so far not seen evidence pointing to specific concerns.
+It said it had so far not seen evidence pointing to specific concerns and will update on its work in late July.

 According to the most recent official data, food and drink inflation was 19.1% in April, just below a 46-year high.